jfallon1997/merlin-cmake-b/doxygen/README.md

 These instructions will (in the future) tell you how to generate your own `doxygen` files for `Merlin`

+## Viewing the Documentation

 If you wish to view pre-generated documentation, they are *temporarily* being hosted at [http://users.ox.ac.uk/~scat6524/merlin-doxygen/html]( http://users.ox.ac.uk/~scat6524/merlin-doxygen/html/index.html)

+To compile and view your own documentation, download all of the files in the `doxygen` folder, run `doxygen Merlin.Doxyfile`, then open a page (e.g.
+`index.html`) in `generated-docs/html`

+Man-pages and pdf-diagrams can be found and viewed in a similar manner, under the folders `doxygen/generated-docs/man/man3` and `doxygen/generated-docs/latex` respectively.

+*Note: to view the man pages, run the command*
+`man $PATH_TO_MAN_PAGES/the_page.3` or `man ,/the_page.3` *if you are in the man page directory*.

 ## Editing the Documentation